harishraj/epicode/README.md

 3. This project contains the source code that accompanies the book Hadoop in Practice, Second Edition by Alex Holmes.

-4. Some of the solutions were taken from leetcode and geeksforgeeks.
+4. This project also contains the solutions from leetcode and geeksforgeeks.

+5. This project contains the solutions from Tushar Roy in his project https://github.com/mission-peace/interview